szumaster1/game-server/References/offline_guides/Project Setup.md

 2. Click New merge request option, select target branch master, continue, fill in the description (of the changes you made) and approve.<br>
    ![10](https://i.imgur.com/9A4q5jK.png)

-If you have encountered an problem with GitLab please refer to the help center available at this [link]( https://gitlab.com/help).
+If you have encountered a problem with GitLab please refer to the help center available at this [link]( https://gitlab.com/help).